The two letters, AI, have a way of sparking either fear or excitement in the tech world.

 The drive of people to grow and prosper will always be based on emotion.
 It’s the core of our passion.
 It’s what fuels those early mornings and late nights grinding away.
 And while Hyde would probably admit that emotion can never be quantified, the energy from it can.

 That’s what’s going to change the game for lead generation and business in general.
 That’s where AI is headed.
 Will this bring about better connections between people?
-No one can say for certain, but Olin Hyde and team are certainly off to a good start.Opinions expressed here by Contributors are their own.
+No one can say for certain, but Olin Hyde and team are certainly off to a good start.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.